fjankowsk/scatfit/README.md

-# Fast Radio Burst Scattering Fits #
+# Scatfit: Scattering fits of time domain radio signals (Fast Radio Bursts or pulsars) #

-This repository contains code to fit Fast Radio Burst profiles to measure scattering and other parameters.
+This repository contains code to fit Fast Radio Burst or pulsar profiles to measure scattering and other parameters.
 The code is mainly developed for Python 3, but Python 2 from version 2.7 onwards should work fine.

 ## Author ##